By Steve & Tamami Laser

 Note: Some vehicles in this story are concepts and are not for sale.
 Features, specifications, and launch timing for Japan market production models are subject to change without notice.

-News sources, photos and videos courtesy of Nissan Motor Co., Ltd., and Tokyo Auto Salon Association (TASA)
+News sources and photos courtesy of Nissan Motor Co., Ltd., and Tokyo Auto Salon Association (TASA)

 Story (commentary) © 2023 CarNichiWa.com